Project

 This project will bring together expertise in modern linguistics and the ancient Indian linguistic tradition, enabling innovative interactions between traditions.
 This project is challenging, but the potential rewards for modern linguistics are significant.
 This project aims to be paradigm changing, redefining modern linguistics as a field which can and does draw and build on three thousand years of academic insights, rather than drawing merely on two hundred years of linguistic work in the West.

-Follow this link to listen to a podcast in which the PI, Prof. John Lowe, talks about the ideas and aims underlying the project.
+Play the video below to listen to a podcast in which the PI, Prof. John Lowe, talks about the ideas and aims underlying the project.